cayetanobv/QGIS-plugin---Search-EPSG-CRS/README.md

 QGIS 2.0 or later.

 ##About author
-Developed by Cayetano Benavent 2014.
+Developed by Cayetano Benavent (2014).
+GIS Analyst at Geographica.

 http://www.geographica.gs/#!/en/geographica/team